 1.5.1 Ownership and Control

 In accordance with Rule 62-330.060, F.A.C., and paragraph 62-330.301(1)(j), F.A.C., an applicant must provide reasonable assurance that permitted activities will be conducted by an entity with financial, legal, and administrative capability of ensuring that the activity will be undertaken in accordance with the terms and conditions of a permit, if issued, and to ensure staff of the Agencies have legal authority to access the land for inspections and monitoring, as discussed in section 1.7, below.
-Compliance with this requirement must be demonstrated through subsections 62-330.060(3) and (4), F.A.C., the certification required in the Application Form 62-330.060(1), and section 12.0 of this Handbook.
+Compliance with this requirement must be demonstrated through subsections 62-330.060(3) and (4), F.A.C., the certification required in the Application Form 62-330.060(1), Form 62-330.301(26), and section 12.0 of this Handbook.

 (b) In addition to the above, persons proposing to conduct activities on state-owned submerged lands that are riparian to uplands must submit satisfactory evidence of sufficient upland interest in accordance with section 4.2.3(h) of this volume.